Luiz - Fotolia

 "Oracle had a knack for buying vendors when they were at or just past their peak," he said.
 "PeopleSoft was an example of that."

-The PeopleSoft and Siebel deals also gave Oracle the foundation, along with its homegrown E-Business Suite, for a new generation of applications in the cloud era.
+The PeopleSoft and Siebel deals also gave Oracle the foundation, along with its homegrown E-Business Suite, for a generation of applications in the cloud era.

 Oracle's Fusion Applications saga

-Oracle first invoked the word "Fusion" in 2005, under the promise it would deliver an integrated applications suite that comprised a superset of functionality from its E-Business Suite, PeopleSoft and Siebel software, with both cloud and on-premises deployment options.
+Oracle invoked the word "Fusion" in 2005, under the promise it would deliver an integrated applications suite that comprised a superset of functionality from its E-Business Suite, PeopleSoft and Siebel software, with both cloud and on-premises deployment options.

 The company also pledged that Fusion apps would deliver a consumer-grade user experience and business intelligence embedded throughout processes.